Understanding Google Analytics 4 Reporting

 Retention in GA4 reports shows the percentage of users who return each day in the first 42 days after their first visit to your website.
 It can help you determine your most valuable users based on the events they trigger after that initial visit.
 These reports tell a story about how long a user engages with your website or app.
 For example, you can look at user retention by cohort to see new users vs. returning users.
 This report section tells you which new users return to your website on their second and eighth days.
 This section of GA4 reports is a great place to go if you’re looking to narrow down your target audience to your most engaged and highest converting users.

-User Collection in GA4
+User Collection In GA4

 Google Analytics 4 includes a User Collection that is made up of two different reports – the Demographics report and the Tech report.
 Data within this collection helps you gain insights on the type of users who are visiting your website so that you can better cater information about your business to them.